goschtl/zope/Sandbox/pcardune/z3cFormJS/trunk/src/z3c/formjs/README.txt

   >>> from z3c.formjs import jsevent

-There are all the javascript event types reproduced in python:
+All the javascript event types are reproduced in python:

   >>> jsevent.CLICK
   <JSEvent "click">